Moojuice/Personal_Projects/README.txt

 7. Pyoko Pyoko Ultra!/ Chick Platformer (Unity/C#): eat up and fatten your chick and get to the end!
 Currently in a very early stage, but level design is coming up next!

-Skills: Unity  (camera, self-created physics, player controls -- jumping, crouching, sprinting, moving platforms, animation), C# scripting - class structures, Unity functions
+Skills: Unity (self-taught) (camera, self-created physics, player controls -- jumping, crouching, sprinting, moving platforms, animation), C# scripting - class structures, Unity functions

+8. WUSTL Mealpoints App (Obj-C): first time delving into objective c, using webscraping to get all of WUSTL student's mealpoints information into a format that gives useful information

+Skills: Objective C (self-taught), parsing, web scraping